VictorCallejas/Space_Odyssey/README.md

 #### Assistant

-But why we say that Hal is more than a chatbot, that it is an assistant?
+But Hal is much more than a chatbot.
+He is an assistant.

-Well, we can ask questions to Hal.
-But also **he will be waiting for us**.
-Without talking to him.
-He will be able to send us notifications before a launch occurs for example, these notifications can be configured.
+We can ask questions to Hal, but **he will not be waiting for us**.
+We can configure launch notifications, so he will remind us the next launch some minutes before.

 #### Inspire

-The creators are enthusiasts of space exploration, so we decided to add the challenge of 'Artify the earth', **creating art and to inspire others**.
-We are many who love the pictures of the libraries of NASA, so much that we put them on wallpaper.
-Well, better if those photos had a **personal touch**.
+The creators are enthusiasts of space exploration, so we decided to add the challenge 'Artify the earth'.
+Hal can **create art to inspire others**.
+Many people love the pictures of NASA's libraries and many people use them as wallpaper.
+Well, Hal can add a **personal touch** to this pictures.

-For this, we will tell Hal that we need inspiration or that he create for us a piece of art.
-He will ask us for a photo and a space style, which has to do with photos from the libraries of NASA.
+To use this function, we can ask for inspiration.
+He will request a picture and a space style.
+Space styles are photos from the libraries of NASA.

 Let's see some examples: